Magic-Ludo/Magic-Ludo/README.md

 	- Iterative methods :
 		- Jaccobi
 		- Gauss-Seidel
-		- Numerical simulation (C\)
+- Numerical simulation (C\):
 	- Stochastic simulation - generation of pseudo-random numbers
 	- Approximation of the number Pi by the Monte Carlo method and statistical analysis
 	- Simulation of a rabbit population
 	- Generator of the Van Der Corupt sequence
 	- Game of life
 - Logic programming (Prolog)
 - Sokoban game (C, SDL 1.2)
 - Scientific computing (MATLAB and Python)